Blog

 2. Non-Sensitive Data

-On the other hand, non-sensitive PII refers to information that may be readily available or seemingly innocuous, such as names, addresses, and phone numbers.
+On the other hand, non-sensitive PII refers to information that may be readily available or seemingly innocuous, such as:

 While individually less critical, the danger comes when non-sensitive PII is combined with other data (e.g. a name and address getting combined SSNs or medical records).